 You might be better off letting them get back to what you are taking them from and trying to give your pitch a shot at another time, especially if you can identify the best time to call them back.

-This is one step in our sales methodology, and we have outlined in our ebook on how to set appointments.
+This is one step in our sales methodology, which we outline in our ebook on how to set appointments.